openstack/swift/doc/source/overview_auth.rst

 TempAuth
 --------

+TempAuth is used primarily in Swift's functional test environment and can be used in other test environments (such as :doc:`development_saio`).
+It is not recommended to use TempAuth in a production system.
+However, TempAuth is fully functional and can be used as a model to develop your own auth system.

-The included TempAuth has the concept of admin and non-admin users within an account.
+TempAuth has the concept of admin and non-admin users within an account.
 Admin users can do anything within the account.
 Non-admin users can only perform read operations.
 However, some privileged metadata such as X-Container-Sync-Key is not accessible to